chiles v. salazar:

 A therapist could use experimental techniques with no scientific backing

-State boards would struggle to discipline therapists who cause harm, because they'd be protected by "free speech"
+State boards will struggle to discipline therapists who cause harm, because they can claim "free speech" as their defense

 When you take your child to a licensed professional, you're trusting that person has been trained, follows established standards of care, and can be held accountable if they do harm.
-This case threatens to strip away those protections.
+This ruling weakens those protections.

 The Dangerous Expansion of Professional "Free Speech"

-Here's what makes this especially concerning for parents who value family authority: if therapists get expanded free speech protections, you're actually giving more power to strangers and less power to yourself.
+Here's what makes this especially concerning for parents who value family authority: by expanding therapist free speech protections, this ruling gives more power to strangers and less power to you.

 Think about it this way.
-Right now, professional standards help ensure that therapists can't manipulate your child's thinking without consequence.
-Those standards exist because we recognize that the therapist-client relationship involves a power imbalance—your child is vulnerable, confused, and looking for guidance.
+Professional standards have helped ensure that therapists can't manipulate your child's thinking without consequence.
+Those standards exist because we recognize that the therapist-client relationship involves a power imbalance.
+Your child is vulnerable, confused, and looking for guidance.

-But if ADF/the defense wins, therapists could have nearly unlimited freedom to shape your child's worldview, all under the protection of "professional speech."
+Now, therapists have broader freedom to shape your child's worldview under the protection of "professional speech."
 They could:

 Tell your child that you caused their confusion through bad parenting